GraceRevill/pTBI-neuropsychiatric-outcomes/README.md

 Published as:

-> Revill, G., Poole, N., Carlisi, C., David, A. S., Bell, V. (in press).
+> Revill, G., Poole, N., Carlisi, C., David, A. S., Bell, V. (2025).
 Childhood Mild Traumatic Brain Injury is Reliably Associated with Anxiety but Not Other Examined Psychiatric Outcomes at Two-Year Follow-up, After Adjusting for Prior Mental Health. *Journal of Child Psychology and Psychiatry* https://doi.org/10.1111/jcpp.70013

 This archive contains the [R code](https://en.wikipedia.org/wiki/R_(programming_language)) for the analysis reported in the above study.